2.16 Provisions and Contingencies

 For financial assets & liabilities that are measured at fair value, the carrying amounts are equal to the fair values.

-The Company's principal financial liabilities comprise borrowings, t rade and other payables.
-The main purpose of these financial liabilities is to finance and support Company's operations.
-The Company's principal financial assets include trade and other receivables and cash and cash equivalents and other bank balances that derive directly from its operations.
+The Company’s principal financial liabilities include borrowings, trade payables, and other payables, which are primarily used to finance and support its operational activities.
+Its principal financial assets comprise trade receivables, other receivables, cash and cash equivalents, and other bank balances, all of which arise directly from its operations.

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises two types of risk: interest rate risk and other price risk, such as equity price risk and commodity risk.
 Financial instruments affected by market risk include loans, borrowings and security deposits.